 - Ethernet PDU Session Anchor Relocation as defined in clause 4.3.5.8.

-The SMF uses notification reporting information received from PCF to issue the notification either via an NEF (2a, 2b and 4a, 4b) or directly to the AF (2c and 4c).The following flow depicts the sequence of events:
+The SMF uses notification reporting information received from PCF to issue the notification either via an NEF (2a, 2b and 4a, 4b) or directly to the AF (2c and 4c).

+In case of AF interacting with VPLMN in HR-SBO case, the NF(s) in the procedure are located in VPLMN.

+NOTE 1a: In HR-SBO case, no PCF in VPLMN is involved.

+The following flow depicts the sequence of events:

 Figure 4.3.6.3-1: Notification of user plane management event